Lead Opinion

 2. Merits

 We accord a presumption of correctness to state court factual findings in a habeas corpus action.
-See
+See 28 U.S.C. § 2254(d).
+That presumption does not extend, however, to a mixed question of law and fact.
+See Blair v.
+Armontrout,

 In this case, the evidentiary value of any colleagues’ statements that were made to Dr. DiMaio did not arise from the truth of the statements, but rather from their effect on Dr. DiMaio.
-Dr. DiMaio did not, as Barrett claims, recite opinions of his colleagues without providing Barrett the opportunity to con-
+Dr. DiMaio did not, as Barrett claims, recite opinions of his colleagues without providing Barrett the opportunity to con

 Accordingly, we find Dr. DiMaio’s answer did not constitute evidence that triggers a Sixth Amendment confrontation issue.

 Most importantly, we find that, even if the statement were hearsay and it were to violate the Confrontation Clause, any error would be harmless.
 A violation of the Confrontation Clause is subject to harmless error analysis.
 See Harrington v.
-Iowa, 109 F.3d 1275, 1279 (8th Cir.1997).
-We review the district court‘s harmless error analysis de novo.
-Pruett v.
-Norris, 153 F.3d 579, 590 (8th Cir.1998).
+Iowa,

 In the context of a Confrontation Clause violation, to determine whether error is harmless beyond a reasonable doubt, we must examine the other evidence adduced at trial and determine whether it appears beyond a reasonable doubt that the error complained of did not contribute to the verdict obtained.
 See Lufkins v.
-Leapley, 965 F.2d 1477, 1481 (8th Cir.1992).
-We must consider a host of factors including: (1) the importance of the witness‘s testimony to the prosecution‘s case; (2) whether the testimony was cumulative; (3) the presence or аbsence of corroborating or contradicting testimony of the witness on material points; (4) the extent of cross-examination otherwise permitted; and (5) the overall strength of the prosecution‘s case.
-See Orndorff v.
-Lockhart, 998 F.2d 1426, 1431 (8th Cir.1993).
+Leapley,

 This was not a close case.
-Our review of the record shows that this case was much more than a “battle of the experts,” with Dr. DiMaio‘s testimony being pivotal.
-The prosecution assembled a solid case based on compelling circumstantial evidence.
+Our review of the record shows that this case was much more than a “battle of the experts,” with Dr. DiMaio’s testimony being pivotal.
+The prosecution assembled a solid case based on compelling circumstantial evidencе.
 Barrett had purchased a $50,000 life insurance policy on Cynthia Walker.
 The policy contained a double indemnity clause in case of nonnatural death.
-The State offered proof that Carol Willits purchased the murder (and ostensible suicide) weapon at Barrett‘s request.
-The State further presented evidence that a car with rectangular taillights, similar to Barrett‘s parents’ Buick, had been seen on the road where Willits died.
-There was also evidence that the blindfold used on Carol Willits was made of fabric that matched a pillowcase found in Barrеtt‘s parents’ home.
+The State offered proof that Carol Willits purchased the murder (and ostensible suicide) weapon at Barrett’s request.
+The State further presented evidence that a car with rectangular taillights, similar to Barrett’s parents’ Buick, had been seen on the road where Willits died.
+There was also evidence that the blindfold used on Carol Willits was made of fabric that matched a pillowcase found in Barrett’s parents’ home.

 The most damaging evidence, the admission of which the court affirms today, was contained in Barrett’s earlier journal.
 The 143-page handwritten journal details numerous plans and schemes to kill or maim his ex-wife, including plans to burn her face with